 1. Your personal and course details

-You can check all of your account details and student records by logging into our student administration system via our student administration portal using the login details sent to you upon enrolment.
-All students are requested to provide additional demographic information via the profile section of the student administration portal after enrolling.
+You can check all of your account details and student records by logging into our Learner Portal using the login details sent to you upon enrolment.
+All students are requested to provide additional demographic information via the profile section of the Learner Portal after enrolling.

 Although you are certainly not obliged to answer these questions, the information is also requested by the Department of Education and Training (DET) to assist the federal and state governments in Vocational Education and Training (VET) research.

-To view the courses in which you are currently enrolled simply view your profile.
-On your profile page you will be able to see all your course information, including the units, assessments and schedule for your course.
+To view the courses in which you are currently enrolled simply view your Learner Portal.
+Within your Learner Portal you will be able to see all your course information, including the units, assessments and schedule for your course.

 2. Enrolment period